Aspiration in Babies and Children

 • GERD

 The healthcare provider will ask about your child’s medical history and symptoms.
 This may be done by a speech-language pathologist (SLP).
-The SLP may ask about what foods or drink cause problems, and when your child’s symptoms happen.
-He or she may want to watch your child during a feeding.
+The SLP may ask about what foods or drinks cause problems and when your child’s symptoms happen.
+They may want to watch your child during a feeding.

 Your child may also need tests.
-These can check for problems and show if food and fluid is going into your child’s lungs.
+These can check for problems and show if food and fluid are going into your child’s lungs.
 The tests may include:

 • Chest X-ray or CT scan